There’s no way to determine whether a sitemap will benefit an SEO campaign. But there’s no harm in creating one.

 - UTF-8 encoded sitemap files with ASCII characters.

-- No need to add change frequency and priority values.
+- There is no need to add change frequency and priority values.

 Keeping these points in mind, you can create a sitemap with the help of an XML sitemap generator.
 It’s free and among the most highly-rated SEO tools.